Rheumaptera cervinalis

-Rheumaptera cervinalis, the scarce tissue, is a moth of the genus Rheumaptera in the family Geometridae.
+Rheumaptera cervinalis or Hydria cervinalis (in some schemes), the scarce tissue, is a moth of the genus Rheumaptera in the family Geometridae.
 It is found across the Palearctic.

 Approximately 40–48 mm in wingspan.
 Similar to Triphosa dubitata, but fore-wing slightly narrower and more pointed, rather rough textured, and not marked with pink.
 Central cross-lines closer together, often merged, usually blackish brown.
 Hind-wing is irregularly saw-toothed rather than scalloped.
 On the underside, small dark central spots bold and intense; two small dark spots near base of the fore-wing on leading edge.